MCT-master/mct-master.github.io/_posts/2021-11-27-arvidf-mixing-in-python.md

 6. The segment would be zero padded (adding zeros) in the front of the segment and in the back, making the segment the same size as the original audio and our result array.

-7. Finally the segment would be cut in the beginning by an amount equalling to our overlap (set to 1024 samples in this project) and zeros were added in the end to make up for the samples removed in the beginning.
+7. Finally the segment would be cut in the beginning by an amount equal to our overlap (set to 1024 samples in this project) and zeros were added in the end to make up for the samples removed in the beginning.

 8. The overlap value would then be updated for the next loop, in which it had to be equal to it's former value + itself in order to work.